tlnels/docker-stuff/README.md

 	* Install `local-persist` docker plugin, reference it in the volume config (specified in the current compose manifest already)
 3. Default phone region missing
 	* Locate the `config.php` file in the actual nextcloud app volume.
 It'll be in the `data/config` folder and manually add the value to the list of php vars.
 (TODO Item)
+4. Might not be an issue but now that I am using `traefik` as a reverse proxy, we might need to start over on Let's Encrypt stuff.

 ## To Dos
 1. Export `default_phone_region` straight into the docker compose rather than editing `config.php` on the app's volume.
+2. Learn docker secrets, so I can commit `.env` files to the repo without sharing sensitive credentials.

 # PhpMyAdmin
+Lessons learned:
+* Database containers should really be 1:1 to apps, therefore its useful to create external `networks` for the apps you want to look at in PhpMyAdmin.
+After these networks exist externally, then you can add the relevant networks to the `docker-compose.yml` of this app (already done, for today's apps).

+# OpenVPN AS
 N/A